 The Park Usage and Permitting Subcommittee developed a broad set of recommendations for the City to consider.
 Members suggested, for example, that permit applicants should be required to acknowledge having read and understood the City's expectations for proper conduct in parks.
 Additionally, permit applications should clearly require event organizers to meet the accessibility requirements of the Americans with Disabilities Act (ADA).
 Members suggested that permittees who fail to follow park rules, do not obtain required permits, or who fail to repay the City for damages caused by their event should be prohibited from obtaining future permits.
 Additionally, a reporting hotline is recommended for park users who feel they have been harassed or subjected to discrimination.
 Subcommittee members also provided recommendations specific to permitting, public notification, and enforcement of park-related provisions in City codes, rules, and policies.
 The recommendations contained in this section are a selection of the broader set of comments from the subcommittee.
 The recommendations below have been modified for formatting and clarity purposes but are otherwise based on the original feedback from the members.
 The recommendations are not listed in order of importance or priority of implementation.
-Attachment 2 is an unabridged compilation of all the comments and recommendations received from the subcommittee members.
+Attachment 2 is an unabridged compilation of all the comments and recommendations received by Public Works staff from the subcommittee members prior to the August 9 subcommittee meeting.
+Beginning with the August 9 public meeting and continuing to the date of this memorandum, comments and recommendations made by subcommittee members have been incorporated into the Key Recommendations section below.